BlockchainCommons/Research/papers/bcr-2024-008-bytemoji.md

 ### Note on Emoji Rendering

-The rendering of emojis can vary significantly between platforms, and some emojis may not be available on all platforms.
+The rendering of emojis can vary significantly between platforms.
 The Bytemoji set was chosen to be as platform-independent as possible and the entire set should be universally supported where emojis are supported, but some variation in appearance is to be expected.